Historia Brittonum: Arthur's battles

 Chapter 56 discusses twelve battles fought and won by Arthur, here called dux bellorum (war leader) rather than king:

 At that time, the Saxons grew strong by virtue of their large number and increased in power in Britain.
 Hengist having died, however, his son Octha crossed from the northern part of Britain to the kingdom of Kent and from him are descended the kings of Kent.
 Then Arthur along with the kings of Britain fought against them in those days, but Arthur himself was the military commander ["dux bellorum"].
 His first battle was at the mouth of the river which is called Glein.
 His second, third, fourth, and fifth battles were above another river which is called Dubglas and is in the region of Linnuis.
 The sixth battle was above the river which is called Bassas.
 The seventh battle was in the forest of Celidon, that is Cat Coit Celidon.
 The eighth battle was at the fortress of Guinnion, in which Arthur carried the image of Holy Mary ever virgin on his shoulders; and the pagans were put to flight on that day.
 And through the power of our Lord Jesus Christ and through the power of the blessed Virgin Mary his mother there was great slaughter among them.
 The ninth battle was waged in the City of the Legion.
 The tenth battle was waged on the banks of a river which is called Tribruit.
 The eleventh battle was fought on the mountain which is called Agnet.
 The twelfth battle was on Mount Badon in which there fell in one day 960 men from one charge by Arthur; and no one struck them down except Arthur himself, and in all the wars he emerged as victor.
 And while they were being defeated in all the battles, they were seeking assistance from Germany and their numbers were being augmented many times over without interruption.
 And they brought over kings from Germany that they might reign over them in Britain, right down to the time in which Ida reigned, who was son of Eobba.
 He was the first king in Bernicia, i.e., in Berneich.

 Many of these battle sites are obscure and cannot be identified with any certitude.
 Some appear in other Welsh literature, though not necessarily explicitly connected to Arthur.
 Some scholars have proposed that the author incorporated the list from a now-lost Old Welsh poem, based on the fact that some of the names appear to rhyme.
+Others argue that the author included battles not previously associated with Arthur, and perhaps even made them up entirely.
 The odd description of Arthur bearing the image of the Virgin Mary on his shoulders at Guinnion might stem from a conflation of the Welsh word iscuit (shield) with iscuid (shoulders).
-Others reject this as untenable, arguing that the author included battles not previously associated with Arthur, perhaps even made them up entirely.